usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 Week 13 | Scoring, menus, loading and saving game

 Naturally, we will advise if it looks like we may fall behind in schedule.

+# Agreement

+By accepting this proposal you agree to enter into a contract with Roadrunner Gaming, Inc for the development of the above game.

+Such contract will be governed by our standard terms and conditions (available on our website or on request).
+The "Product" referred to in these terms and conditions is the game described in this document.